phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/zend_extensions.rst

 Why need a Zend extension ?
 ***************************

-Let us warn you : until you have **very advanced** knowledge on PHP internal's Vritual Machine, and until you need to hook deep into it, you shouldn't need a Zend extension, but a PHP extension will be enough.
+Let us warn you : until you have **very advanced** knowledge on PHP internal's Virtual Machine, and until you need to hook deep into it, you shouldn't need a Zend extension, but a PHP extension will be enough.

 Today's most commonly known Zend extensions into PHP's world are opcache, Xdebug, phpdbg and Blackfire.
 But you know